 The bulk of the remaining tumors are sarcomas, including fibrosarcoma, chondrosarcoma, osteosarcoma, and undifferentiated sarcoma.1

 Let’s look at some of these tumor types more closely.
-Please note that you may see links to articles that go more in-depth on the various types of canine nose cancer.
+Please note that you may see links to other articles that go more in-depth on the less common types of canine nose cancer.

 Adenocarcinoma, the Most Common Canine Nose Cancer